Popular Diets Reviewed by Dietitians and Nutritionists

 Athletic needs

 Some people, on the other hand, may engage in some form of popular diet or fad for athletic reasons.
-This is something that our sports dietitians see from time to time.
+This is something that our sports nutrition dietitians see from time to time.

 For example, certain athletes may engage in restrictive eating behaviour in order to shed weight, be it for some form of competition or not.